liquinlab/elm-smile/docs/styling/forms.md

 ### Data Recording and Navigation

 When participants complete the form, the finish function handles the submission process.
-This function demonstrates smile-ui's approach to data recording, which separates the act of recording form data from the navigation to the next experimental phase:
+This function demonstrates Smile's approach to data recording, which separates the act of recording form data from the navigation to the next experimental phase: